Tassos Marinos Tassos Marinos Joomla Extensions

 How to create a Calculation

-Let's see how you can easily create a form calculation where you display the sum of 2 fields in a 3rd field as shown in the picture below.
+Let's see how you can easily create a form calculation that displays the sum of 2 fields in a third field, as shown in the picture below.

 Convert Forms Field Calculation How it works